SB-614

 Key Takeaways

-• Establishes new safety regulations for carbon dioxide pipelines under State Fire Marshal oversight by April 2026.
+• Establishes new safety regulations for carbon dioxide pipelines to protect public health and the environment by April 2026.

-• Requires all carbon dioxide pipelines to be newly constructed rather than converted from existing lines.
+• Requires all carbon dioxide pipelines to be newly constructed rather than converted from existing pipelines.

-• Authorizes the State Fire Marshal to shut down pipelines that violate regulations or pose immediate dangers.
+• Authorizes the State Fire Marshal to shut down carbon dioxide pipelines that violate safety standards.

 Get Involved